levans88/ytReverse/README.md

+Update 8-19-2016: Seems like something changed, as even when the video isn't playing forward it is seeking forward after seeking backward.
+Currently unresolved.

 #ytReverse
 ##A Youtube Reverse Video Player in JavaScript
 This code seeks backwards through a Youtube video in a paused state at ~4 frames per second providing the illusion of playing a video in reverse.